Large-Scale Text-to-Image Model with Inpainting is a Zero-Shot Subject-Driven Image Generator: Conclusion

 In this paper, we proposed Diptych Prompting, an inpainting-based approach for zero-shot subject-driven text-to-image generation.
 Diptych Prompting performed text-conditioned diptych inpainting: the left panel is a reference image containing the subject, and the right panel is inpainted based on a text prompt that describes the diptych containing the desired context.
 By removing the background and enhancing reference attention, we eliminated unnecessary content leakage and improved subject alignment.
 This innovative approach enjoyed the inherent properties of large-scale TTI models, achieving superior results over previous methods, particularly in accurately capturing target subjects and representing complex contexts.
 We also demonstrated the versatility of our method in stylized image generation and subject-driven image editing.
 Building on these contributions, we anticipate that Diptych Prompting will inspire new directions in image generation and across a wide range of generative tasks, including video and 3D.

-\paragraph{Acknowledgement} This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) [No. 2022R1A3B1077720], Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], and the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University in 2024.
+\paragraph{Acknowledgement} This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) [No. 2022R1A3B1077720], Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University), NO. RS-2022-II220959], the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University in 2024, Samsung Electronics (IO221213-04119-01), and a grant from the Yang Young Foundation.

 {

 }